OutfinityResearch/axiologic.news/README.md

 *   Providing AI-generated summaries of the key information.
 *   Analyzing comments from the original posts to extract relevant opinions and reactions, so you don't have to.

+## Getting Started

+The project is open source and can be tested at [https://axiologic.news](https://axiologic.news).

+All the code, including the generation process, is located in the `docs` folder.

+## Automation and Installation

+This project includes a GitHub Actions workflow for automated news generation.
+The workflow runs every hour to fetch, process, and publish fresh content.

+For detailed instructions on how to set up the automated news generation in your own fork of this repository, please refer to the [installation guide](./installation.md).

 ## Open Source & How to Contribute

 This is an open-source project, and we welcome contributions!
 If you find the idea interesting, you can help by: